Visual correspondence-based explanations improve AI robustness and human-AI team accuracy: Human-AI team performance analysis

 \subsection{Analysis of Hard images for humans in the bird classification task}

 Similar to the analysis we conducted for ImageNet in Sec.\ref{supp:imagenet_hard_for_human}, here we analyze the confusing bird types for humans.
-Here we filter queries with mean user accuracy below $0.25$.
+We filter queries with a mean user accuracy of less than $0.25$.
 Figure \ref{fig:cub-accuracy-correctness} shows the distribution of the most challenging samples for humans based on different classifiers' correctness.

 Table \ref{tab:confusionmatrix-birds} shows the top 5 confusing bird types for human users.
 Each row in this table shows how many users failed to reject AI's prediction when providing different kinds of explanations.